 |

-not selected a source, and no default was set.
+not selected a source and no default was set.

-Cannot be sent by sources. |
+Can't be sent by sources. |

 TYPE_EMPTY